jar398/listtools/doc/guide.md

 taxon concepts intersect.

-It is most useful if each taxon concept is as small or as 'fine' as it can be in its checklist; that is, it contains as few concepts as possible from that checklist.
-This is not a requirement of the analysis, but it is a way to improve its performance.
+It is most useful if each taxon concept is as small or as 'fine' as it can be in its checklist; that is, it contains as few other concepts as possible from that checklist.
+This is not a requirement of the analysis, but it is a way to improve its accuracy and performance.

-Exemplar is a semantic ideal rather than an operational notion.
-To make the exemplar idea practical when we don't have direct information about individuals and the taxon concepts under which they fall, we can use type specimens as the individuals in the analysis, and take those individuals to be exemplars when they are known in both checklists.
+'Exemplar' is a semantic ideal rather than an operational notion.
+To make the exemplar idea practical when we don't have direct information about individuals and the taxon concepts under which they fall, we can use type specimens as the individuals in the analysis, and take the type specimens to be exemplars when their classification is known in both checklists.
 This is explained below under the `exemplar.py` command.

-The pragmatic representation of an exemplar, when exemplars are based on type specimens, is therefore a set of 'matched' records containing at least one record from each checklist.
+The pragmatic representation of an exemplar, when exemplars are based on type specimens, is therefore a set of 'matched' records sharing the same type specimen, and containing at least one record from each checklist.

-### Exemplar sets

-We take sets of exemplars to be computable approximations to (unknown) taxon concepts, in the sense that if exemplar set

-&nbsp;&nbsp;&nbsp;&nbsp;S = E(C) = {e: e is an exemplar in C}

-for concept C, and similarly

-&nbsp;&nbsp;&nbsp;&nbsp;T = E(D),

-then an RCC-5 relationship (see below) between concepts induces the sames RCC-5 relationship between the exemplar sets.
-The opposite also holds, except in some cases where S = T, in which case contextual information can be used to infer a distinction between C and D [work in progress].

 ### RCC-5